-We specialise in stuttering treatment for pre-school children using the Lidcombe Program.
-This is an evidence-based program that adopts a behavioural approach to treating stuttering.
+We specialise in stuttering treatment for pre-school children using treatments, such as the Lidcombe Program, that have been shown to be effective for children under the age of six.
+This is an evidence-based program that uses a behavioural approach to treating stuttering.
 This is achieved by praising the child for fluent speech, then gradually helping them to identify and correct their stuttering.

 Research has found The Lidcombe Program to be most effective in eliminating stuttering in preschool children up to the age of six.
 However, principles of this program can be used to treat children up to 10-12 years.